Links

 You can also limit the list of databases displayed within your catalog by providing the list of database names using DATABASE_DISPLAY_FILTER[S].

-Finally using the COMMENT option, you can add a description for your connection.
+Finally, using the COMMENT option, you can add a description for your connection.

-For the full list of connection options with syntax and detailed descriptions, see: Glue Catalog connection with SQL
+For the full list of connection options with syntax and detailed descriptions, see Glue Catalog connection with SQL.

 Alter a Glue Catalog connection

-Certain connection options are considered mutable, so in some cases, you can run a SQL command to alter an existing Glue Catalog connection rather than create a new one.
+Numerous connection options are considered mutable, so in some cases, you can run a SQL command to alter an existing Glue Catalog connection rather than create a new one.

 For example, take the Glue Catalog connection we created previously, based on default credentials: